-Bible-Based Writing Lessons by Andrew Pudewa, James B. Webster, PH.D., and Kristin Boutross can be used with students in grades six through twelve.
+Bible-Based Writing Lessons by Andrew Pudewa, James B. Webster, PH.D., and Kristin Boutross can be used with students in upper middle-school through high school.
 The amount of teaching to be done by homeschooling parents or group-class teachers will vary depending upon the student(s) experience with Structure and Style.

-The course consists of a teacher’s manual and a student book, both spiral bound and printed in black and white, plus a downloadable Student Resource Packet.
+The course consists of a teacher’s manual and a student book, both spiral bound and printed in black and white, plus extra supplemental downloads.

 The consumable student book has instructional material, source material for the lessons, and space for students to answer questions and do some of their writing.